LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 unknown type being used in the template or a broken custom type arbitrary value generator).

 The `Goal` argument is the random test that failed.

-The `Seed` argument is the starting seed used to generate the random tests and should be regarded as an opaque term.
-See below how to use it when testing bug fixes.
+The `SequenceSeed` argument is the starting seed used to generate the sequence of random tests.
+The `TestSeed` is the seed used to generate the test that failed.
+Both seems should be regarded as opaque terms.
+When the test seed equal to the sequence seed, this means means that the failure or error occurred while using only type edge cases.
+See below how to use the seeds when testing bug fixes.

 The `Discarded` argument returns the number of generated tests that were discarded for failing to comply a pre-condition specified using the `pc/1`